Project Manager – Operations Division

 Picker is an Oxford-based charity with an international reputation as a key authority in the measurement and improvement of patient experience.
 Our mission is to make person-centred health and social care a reality for everyone.

 Researching and measuring the experiences of patients, service users, and staff are key areas of our work.
 We develop and run surveys for a wide range of public and private healthcare organisations, as well as national bodies, voluntary sector organisations and international healthcare providers.
 Furthermore, we conduct original research using qualitative and quantitative social research methods to investigate issues related to people’s experiences of care and organisations’ efforts to improve services.

-The Research Division
+The Operations Division

 How to Apply

 To apply, please send a C.V and covering letter to firstname.lastname@example.org .
 In your covering letter please specify the role for which you are applying and describe your suitability for the role.
 You should review a copy of the job description below before applying for the role.
 Applications via job boards or without a cover letter will not be considered.

 For further information about the role, please contact Alex Rawet, Head of Service Delivery, by email in the first instance: email@example.com